haribharadwaj/protocols/Records.md

 to inform international individuals appropriately.

 ## Subject payments (Specific to a combination of IRB and Grant)

-- Payment forms specify IRB number and funding source, so will be a different one for each combination of IRB and grant.
+- Payment forms specify IRB number *and* funding source, so will be a different one for each combination of IRB and grant.
-- Fill out electronically on the .XLS form, but **do not** save, print instead
+- Fill out electronically on the .XLS form in the lab computer, but **do not** save, print instead
 - For extra visits, write payment number by hand
-- At the end of all visits: Send scanned copy to Emily  via filelocker.
-Make sure to sent to the right "Emily" (see Slack for details).
+- At the end of all visits: Send scanned copy to Emily  via filelocker (delete any electronic version made in the process) **Make sure to sent to the right "Emily" (see Slack for details).**
 - Leave paper copy in the cabinet with some annotation (until subject gets paid, which should be 4-5 weeks).
 Then shred.
-- Keep a record of who has been paid (**project-specific**, see visit log below)
+- Keep a record of who has been paid (**project-specific**, see progress sheet below)

 ## Visit log (project-specific)

 - Data collection for all studies is organized as a set of subject visits (one or more).
 The list of measurements to be done at each visit is pre-set before beginning the study and should followed closely for all subjects.
 It is also important to pre-determine study N and stick to it: **using data to decide when to can amount to p-hacking**.
 - Keep a spreadsheet will allow for tracking which subjects have completed which visits, when.
 Also leave space for comments about data collection issues (e.g., "Re-ran OAE after realizing that the tip fell out half-way through.
 Repeat run is marked as v2").
+- Have file naming conventions that include subject ID (e.g., S050_ProjectX_ABR.bdf)
 - Never delete any data even if you re-run something.
-- Have file naming conventions that include subject ID (e.g., S050_ProjectX_ABR.bdf)
+Add suffix to filename instead (e.g., S050_ProjectX_ABRv2.bdf)

 Recommended structure for visit log: